-When my husband surprised me with unexpected skills at throwing a spear, I thought that we might have a chance to survive, should we ever get stranded in the Australian Desert.
-But a guided walk in the bush gave me plenty of food for thought: It turns out that survival in this harsh environment is a lot more complicated than I thought.
+When my husband demonstrated surprising skills at throwing a spear, I thought that we might have a chance to survive, should we ever get stranded in the Australian Desert.
+But a guided walk in the bush gave me plenty of food for thought: Survival in this harsh environment is a lot more complicated than I thought.

 A Native Tour Guide Shares the Survival Secrets of the Desert

-Aborigines lived here on bush food and water for millennia — before civilization introduced them to processed food.
+Aborigines lived here on bush food and water for millennia, before civilization introduced them to processed food.
 On a walk through the Outback, I am going to learn how they did it from Mark Kulitja, a guide from the local native Anangu community.
 Mark is assisted by an anthropology student who interprets his dialect.
-He tells us that Mark is in his eighties, a fact he knows only because he still remembers his people setting up camp and gathering food.
+He tells us that Mark is in his eighties, a fact Mark knows only because he still remembers his people setting up camp and gathering food.

 In Your Bucket Because…

-- Discovering that the vibrant simplicity of the Australian desert is soul-filling.
+- Discovering the vibrant simplicity of the Australian desert is soul-filling.

-- This is the chance to meet and learn directly from someone who lived the traditional Aboriginal culture
+- It’s an opportunity to learn directly from someone who lived the traditional Aboriginal culture.

 - For intermediate walkers who can tolerate heat.

-We haven’t seen any bush food since we started walking.
-And then Mark stops by a witchery bush.
+We haven’t seen any bush food since we started walking, so when Mark stops by a witchery bush, I am curious.
 I watch him dig with a stick and scramble the dirt with his hands until he exposes the bounty: witchery grubs.
-I can imagine only one way to eat them and that’s to grill them.
+I guess if they were (well) cooked…

 Not a far-fetched idea: Aborigines would crisp them in ashes, unless they ate them raw.
 Who would have thought that repulsive moth larvae would taste like almonds once cooked, and that their inside would take the appealing appearance of cooked eggs?
-Now that I know: I would be all right as a food gatherer, while my husband would roam the land in search of kangaroos.
+Now that I know, I could be the food gatherer while my husband would roam the land in search of kangaroos.

 Farther on, Mark observes the ground until he catches an ant.
-He points to the bubble on its back indicating that it is a honey ant.
+He points to the bubble on its back: It’s a honey ant.
 How many of these would it take to satisfy my sweet tooth is hard to tell, but it would obviously be a time consuming affair.
 Marks says that people also sucked flowers: Another way to satisfy a craving for sweetness, yet not during this off season.

 I realize that if food cannot be seen, it can be found.
-After Mark points, draws in the sand and talks, it is interpreted as one of the ways Aborigines got water.
+After Mark points, draws in the sand and talks, the guide interpreted it as one of the ways Aborigines got water.
 I am intrigued because I have never heard of water-holding frogs.
 It turns out that the amphibian — with creative surviving instincts — gorges on water before entombing itself in the ground where it can survive long droughts.
 What an unpredictable provider nature can be!

-More accessible were seeds from dogwoods, from acacias and from the desert kurrajong whose edible roots also contained water.
-Seeds were toasted, or ground into a paste with water.
-We don’t see any but Mark says they also ate possums, snakes and desert rats.
+More accessible were seeds from dogwoods, from acacias and from the desert kurrajong whose edible roots also contain water.
+Seeds were toasted, or ground into a paste mixed with water.
+We don’t see any, but Mark says that they also ate possums, snakes and desert rats.
 I imagine myself gathering desert raisins and desert peas for a treat, and eating my husband’s kangaroo for a feast.

 In their search for food, Aborigines roamed the land with the tools they made.
 Mark says that spears consisted of sharp tendons from kangaroos’ ankles, glued to the extremity of long sticks.
 Tendons could be softened for other uses by being chewed.
 Today, Aborigines hunt with rifles.